usnistgov/trec-browser/browser/src/docs/trec20/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** reflod
 - :material-fingerprint: **MD5:** `42e807c85022a396032325967a27f725`
-- :material-text: **Run description:** We mapped target entity types to dbpedia ontology We obtained relevant documents from Bing API.
+- :material-text: **Run description:** We obtained relevant documents from Bing API.
 We used dbpedia for entity verification.

 ---
 #### CARDHTMLM